OCamlPro/ocp-indent/README.md

 ## Testing

 It's hard to deliver a great indenter without tests.
-We've built `ocp-indent` based a growing collection of unit-tests.
-If you find an indentation bug, fill free to send us a code snippet that we will incorporate into our test suite.
+We've built `ocp-indent` based on a growing collection of unit-tests.
+If you find an indentation bug, feel free to send us a code snippet that we will incorporate into our test suite.

 The tests are organized as follows: